postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Edit comments

-After posting a comment, you can go back, edit your comment and save your changes.
+You can make changes to comments you've already posted.
 You're the only one who will be able to edit your comment.

 1. In the Postman app or dashboard, find the collection with the comment you want to edit.
-2. Find the comment and click **Comment** > the **Edit** icon.
+2. Find the comment and click **Comment** > **Edit** icon.
 3. Click **Save changes**.

 ![Edit comment](https://assets.postman.com/postman-docs/Editing+a+comment.jpg)